rpede/MobileProgramming24/_working_with_data/weather3.md

 Finish up your awesome weather app.

+## Error handling

+There will always going to be some users that find stupid ways to break your app.
+Like tapping "Don't allow" to the location permission dialog.

+Maybe you should show slightly more helpful message then?

 ## Navigation hint

 You will likely end up with several screens in your app.